Tuesday, April 16, 2024

 Carmen wasted no time and began a solo career.
 His self-titled debut album was released later that year and contained two big hits; "All By Myself" which made it to number two on the Billboard Hot 100 and "Never Gonna Fall in Love Again" which just missed reaching the top ten on the chart.
 Carmen also made the chart writing pop songs for actor-turned-singer, Shaun Cassidy with "That's Rock and Roll" which peaked at number three in 1977 and "Hey Deanie" which hit the top ten the following year.

 Carmen co-wrote with Dean Pitchford, "Almost Paradise" for the 1984 film, "Footloose" performed by Ann Wilson of Heart and Mike Reno of Loverboy, reaching number seven on the pop chart.
-And Carmen's last major charting hits were "Hungry Eyes" for the "Dirty Dancing" soundtrack and "Make Me Lose Control" a single that appeared on his greatest hits collection in 1988.
+And Carmen's last major charting hits for himself were "Hungry Eyes" for the "Dirty Dancing" soundtrack and "Make Me Lose Control" a single that appeared on his greatest hits collection in 1988.
 Carmen would release his final album, "I Was Born to Love You" in 2000 and became part of the tour with Ringo Starr and His All Starr Band.

 Tuesday, March 5, 2024